Dynamics of composite symplectic Dehn twists: Topological entropy and non-uniformly hyperbolic dynamics

 Similarly, if we consider local stable manifolds $W^s_{f^{-1}}(p)$ of $f^{-1}$, then the action of $f$ expands the distance of points on the manifold exponentially.
 We call them the local unstable manifolds of $f$ and denote by $W^u_f(p)=W^s_{f^{-1}}(p)$.

-The Lyapunov exponents is connected with the entropy of a map by the Pesin entropy formula. \begin{thm}[Pesin entropy formula] Let $X$ be a compact Riemannian manifold with $f:X\to X$ a diffeomorphism, suppose that $f$ preserves a smooth Borel measure $\mu$ on $X$, then we have where $\chi^+(p)=\sum_{\chi_i(p)>0}\chi_i(p)$ with $\chi_i$ the Lyapunov exponents of $p$ as given in the Osedelec Multiplicative Ergodic Theorem. \end{thm}
+The Lyapunov exponents {are} connected with the entropy of a map by the Pesin entropy formula. \begin{thm}[{Pesin entropy formula, see \cite[Theorem 9.25]{bar}}] Let $X$ be a compact Riemannian manifold with $f:X\to X$ a $C^{1+\alpha}$ diffeomorphism, suppose that $f$ preserves a smooth Borel measure $\mu$ on $X$ that is equivalent to the volume, then we have where $\chi^+(p)=\sum_{\chi_i(p)>0}\chi_i(p)$ with $\chi_i$ the Lyapunov exponents of $p$ as given in the Oseledets Multiplicative Ergodic Theorem. \end{thm}